core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Use of "Consensus Request" instead of "Deterministic Request" in one sentence.

 * Added DNS over CoAP as possible use case.

+* The computation of the Request Hash takes as input the aad_array (i.e., not the external_aad).

 * Corrected parameter name 'sender_cred'.